terokarvinen/micro-jump/help/jump.md

 Ctrl-S Save.

 Press F4 to jump.
 You can see your table of contents, and select between the headings "Hello" and "Foo".

+As Jump shows MarkDown headings in document order, it also provides you an interactive table of contents.

+Go write that book!

 ## See also